Advisory Council members advance the mission of the DDCE. Members are called upon to:

 Robert E. Shook III leads marketing, communications, and digital credentials for IBM Training & Skills.
 Since 1993, Rob has been actively involved in a corporation-wide diversity task force, addressing issues important to IBM’s LGBT employees.
 Rob joined IBM in 1987 and has worked in various sales, marketing, diversity, and executive roles, living in the US, Europe, and Australia.
-He leads strategic planning workshops at colleges and universities around the country, speaks to campus audiences on the importance of managing credit histories, credit scores, and securing one’s on-line presence, and recently raised his eighth puppy for the Guide Dog Foundation for the Blind.
+He leads strategic planning workshops at colleges and universities around the country, speaks to campus audiences on the importance of managing credit histories, credit scores, and securing one’s on-line presence, and has raised eight puppies for the Guide Dog Foundation for the Blind.
 Rob holds a B.A. from Wabash College (and currently serves as president of the alumni association there), and pursued graduate work at Miami University of Ohio and The University of Texas at Austin.

-Rhonda Summerbell is the senior manager for university relations and higher education at University Federal Credit Union.
-In this role, she maintains responsibility for developing and maintaining strategic relationships and partnerships in the higher education community.
-Rhonda serves on multiple boards and committees for non-profit and educational agencies in the Austin area and has been actively involved with many DDCE programs including the Neighborhood Longhorn Program, UT Elementary School, LCAE, Gateway Scholars, UT Project, and others.
-Rhonda is an advocate for community engagement and educational programs that help facilitate college readiness and encourage all youth to reach their full educational potential..
+Rhonda Summerbell is the senior manager of community impact at University Federal Credit Union.
+In this role, she maintains responsibility for developing and maintaining strategic partnerships and the development of programs in the areas of college and career readiness.
+Rhonda has served on many boards and committees for non-profit and educational agencies in the Austin area.
+She is the Chair of the Neighborhood Longhorn Program and has been actively involved with many DDCE programs including UT Elementary School, LCAE, Gateway Scholars, UT Project, and others.
+Rhonda is an advocate for community engagement and programs that facilitate and encourage all to reach their full educational and career potential.
+She was named the 2018 Austin Chamber of Commerce Volunteer of the Year for Education.

 Calvin J. Turner is a retired, disabled military officer with 11 years of distinguished active duty service.
 Calvin’s interest and passion for those who wear the uniforms of our nation’s armed services is both personal and professional.
 He went on to earn a Master’s Degree in Vocational Rehabilitation Counseling from the University of Texas at Austin in 1995 with highest honors.
 Calvin has provided professional counseling to veterans and active duty military members since 1994.